 The events of Dredd take place over a 24 hour period (starting at dawn and ending the next morning).

-Taking away the intro and outro, Jumanji takes place in three different days: one in 1969, then a Time Skip to 1995 where the bulk of the movie happens, a return to 1969, and then another day in an improved 1995.
+Taking away the beginning and ending of the movie, Jumanji takes place in three different days: one in 1969, another in 1995 where the bulk of the movie happens, followed by [[spoiler:a return to 1969

 The Living Wake takes place over 12 hours, at most.
 (It starts in the morning, and ends at 7:30 that night.
 It's not clear exactly what time it is at the beginning, but it can't be earlier than 7:30 or so.)